 Finding an Emergency Dentist

 If you think you're experiencing a dental emergency, contact your dentist immediately.
-The ADA states that most dentists set aside time in their schedules for emergency patients, so you may be able to see your dentist right away.
-If you're located far away from your dentist's office, you can use the ADA's online tool to find a certified dentist near you.
+Most dentists set aside time in their schedules for emergency patients, so you may be able to see your dentist right away.
+If you're located far away from your dentist's office, you can visit the South African Dental Association's website to find a certified dentist near you.

 If you experience a dental emergency outside of normal business hours — whether it's overnight, on the weekend or during a holiday — still try calling your dentist.
 Their voicemail message may offer instructions for emergencies or provide the phone number for a local on-call emergency dentist.

-If you can't find an emergency dentist through your regular provider or via the ADA dentist locator tool, go to your local hospital's emergency room.
-As the ADA explains, this option isn't ideal because most hospitals aren't equipped to treat dental conditions, and treatment is usually limited to antibiotics or painkillers.
+If you can't find an emergency dentist through your regular provider or via the SADA dentist locator tool, go to your local hospital's emergency room.
+This option is not ideal, however, since most hospitals aren't equipped to treat dental conditions, and treatment is usually limited to antibiotics or painkillers.
 While these may help with an infection or severe pain, you'll still need to see your dentist as soon as possible to address the underlying dental problem.

 Treatment for Dental Emergencies